Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: . #1

 Overall, though, the nearly-linear shape of the measured loss function in the range $\omega \in [\SI{5}{\eV}, \SI{15}{\eV}]$ is reproduced fairly well by the Lindhard model, and matches that of \texttt{QEdark}.
 We therefore expect that the spectral shape (though perhaps not the normalization) will be captured in this energy range by the simple Lindhard model for the loss function.
 Moreover, since the Lindhard model loss function goes to zero at sufficiently large $q$ for small $\omega$, and since the rate recieves contributions from \emph{all} $q > \omega/v_\chi$, we expect the Lindhard approximation to be best for a light mediator which weights the rate integrand by $|V(q)|^2 \propto 1/q^4$.
 The results are shown in \cref{fig:silicon-spectrum}.
 Indeed, the Lindhard FEG model matches the spectrum fairly well for the light mediator, roughly independent of the DM mass as long as the DM kinetic energy is well above the gap.
 The spectrum for a heavy mediator is a poorer match, especially at large $\omega$ where the kinematic mismatch between the FEG and the bound atomic wavefunctions becomes more important.
 We emphasize once again that these simple arguments are \emph{not} meant to replace a measurement of $\mathcal{W}$ in the relevant kinematic range, which would predict the spectrum unambiguously.
 However, they do highlight a qualitative understanding of the spectrum in a limited energy range based on simple material properties like the effective $v_F$, which may be useful for identifying other detector materials suitable for DM-electron scattering.
 Furthermore, the part of the spectrum where the FEG model performs best corresponds to the 2-electron bin in Si, which is of considerable practical importance to experiments: the 1-electron bin is typically dominated by backgrounds such as leakage current and Cherenkov radiation \cite{Du:2020ldo}, while the rates in the bins with 3 or more electrons drop precipitously, at least based on estimates from the single-particle loss function.
+Integrating the FEG spectra from a threshold of $\omega = 4.7 \ {\rm eV}$, corresponding to a $2e^{-}$ threshold in the model of Ref.~\cite{Essig:2015cda}, we obtain the reach curve shown in \cref{fig:reach} in the main text.

 \ssection{Updated reach projections for superconductors} In Ref.~\cite{Hochberg:2015pha}, the scattering rate in a superconductor is first computed treating the electrons as free particles, with screening included afterwards in Ref.~\cite{Hochberg:2015fth} via a correction to the matrix element.
 We now show that the result of Ref.~\cite{Hochberg:2015fth} at $T=0$ is exactly reproduced by our \cref{eq:THEANSWER} when $\epsilon(\bb q,\omega)$ is taken to be the Lindhard dielectric function in the limit of vanishing plasmon width.